They are a group of sex hormones that promote the development and maintenance of female characteristics in the human body.

 It is believed that estrogen regulates the flow and thickness of uterine mucous secretions.
 This improves the movement of sperm to an egg and allows fertilization.

 Estrogen forms unique relationships with other hormones in the breast.
-They are responsible for the growth of the breasts during adolescence, the pigmentation of the nipples, and, finally, stopping the milk flow when a baby is no longer breastfeeding.
+They are responsible for the growth of the breasts during adolescence, the pigmentation of the nipples, and, finally, stop the milk flow when a baby is no longer breastfeeding.

 Estrogen is responsible for the differences between male and female bodies.
 For example, in a female body: